kjdixon74/Shopping-Cart/README.md

 ## Description

-A simple simulation of grocery shopping!
+A simple simulation of online grocery shopping

 ## How To Run

 1. Fork repository to GitHub account
 2. Clone repository to local machine
-3. Move to project directory and run "npm start" in terminal
+3. Move to cartDB folder under project directory and run `npm install` in terminal
+4. Move to shopping-cart folder under project directory and run `npm install` in terminal and once done, then run `npm run start`

+## Technology Used

+- HTML
+- CSS
+- JavaScript
+- React
+- Strapi

 ## Roadmap of Future Improvements